YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - The entry with ``%`` in the first column and ``Crab`` in the second means all global variables starting with and including ``^%`` (the first global variable) up to, but not including ``^Crab`` are mapped to region and segment ``DEFAULT`` and the file ``$ydb_dir/ydb.dat``.
 - Since ``^Crab0`` is the next global variable name after ``^Crab``, the next entry states that the global variable ``^Crab`` is mapped to region and segment ``MAMMALS`` and the file `$ydb_dir/linneaus.dat``.

 Exiting GDE creates the global directory.
-You can then use a mupip create command to create the database files.
+You can then use a MUPIP CREATE command to create the database files.
 Notice that journal files must be separately created.

 ::